Novel 3D matrix will allow predictive and effective breast cancer treatment

 In Finland, there are 5000 new breast cancer patients yearly, and globally one in every eight women undergo breast cancer diagnosis at one point in her lifetime.
 Despite significant increase in the five-year survival rates after detection, breast cancer remains one of the leading causes of death in women.

 “We have failed to treat breast cancer with the current “one size fits all” treatment approaches.
 The present preclinical models including cell lines and animal tests are faulty, too simplistic and poorly predictive.
-This is due to their insufficient ability to mimic the original tumor cellular identity and heterogeneity”, describes Nonappa.
+This is due to their insufficient ability to mimic the original tumour cellular identity and heterogeneity”, describes Nonappa.

-“The tumor consists of diverse cell types.
-If you try to grow a tumor sample on a Petri dish in a laboratory, only certain cell types will survive.
+“The tumour consists of diverse cell types.
+If you try to grow a tumour sample on a Petri dish in a laboratory, only certain cell types will survive.
 The rest will either die or transform to another cell type.
 Drug response studies are usually performed using immortal cell lines, which represent only one or few cell types.
 These models are poorly predicting the drug responses in patient, which is evident from the high number of failed drugs in clinical trials”, adds Munne.

-The successful commercialization team consists of inter-disciplinary team including internationally acclaimed material science group from Aalto University and breast cancer experts from the University of Helsinki together with an established network between Hospital district of Helsinki and Uusimaa, securing the availability of tumor samples.
+The successful commercialization team consists of inter-disciplinary team including internationally acclaimed material science group from Aalto University and breast cancer experts from the University of Helsinki together with an established network between Hospital district of Helsinki and Uusimaa, securing the availability of tumour samples.

 tel. +358 50 593 1480